 ABSPATH constant).
 Sometimes it’s a better option to use instead of

 If you are not familiar with the process of creating a WordPress plugin, you better read my tutorial:

-To deep more into it, you can read plugin_dir_path function code reference on the WordPress official website for developers.
+To keep more into it, you can read the plugin_dir_path function code reference on the WordPress official website for developers.